-Real estate has long been an attractive investment opportunity, It is not always easy to find the funds to acquire a piece of property, however.
-Fortunately, with a Self Directed IRA, anyone can be a land or property owner.
-The returns are significant if you’ve done your research!
+Real estate has long been an attractive investment opportunity for many year.
+However, it is not always easy to find the funds to acquire a piece of property.
+Fortunately, with a Self Directed IRA, anyone can be a property owner.
+Above all, the returns can be significant if you’ve done your research!

-A Self Directed IRA is similar to a traditional brokerage firm IRA.
+A Self Directed IRA is similar to a classic brokerage firm IRA.

-Self Directed IRAs possess the same legal structure, contribution limits and tax advantages.
+Self Directed IRAs possess the same legal structure, contribution limits, and tax advantages.
 Self Directed IRAs are really unique.
 They enable individual investors to leverage non-traditional (alternative) investments, such as real estate, private lending, life settlements, and so much more.
 You are in control and you are able to pick the investment that is right for you.

 Investors choose Self Directed IRAs because they offer incredible flexibility and control.

-Certainly that’s highly important in the realm of real estate investing.
+Certainly control and flexibility is highly important in the realm of real estate investing.
 Self Directed IRAs are unique in that they make it possible to invest in what are known as “hard assets.”
 That makes a great solution for portfolio diversification.

-The reason that most traditional IRA providers do not offer the ability to purchase real estate is simple: banks and financial institutions that offer IRAs cannot profit from doing so.
-Traditional brokerage firms typically generate revenue from transactions.
-Fortunately, The IRA Club allows their clients to make investments in alternative assets like real estate.
+The reason that most classic IRA providers do not offer the ability to purchase real estate is simple; banks and financial institutions that offer IRAs cannot profit from doing so.
+Classic brokerage firms typically generate revenue from transactions.
+Fortunately, IRA Club allows their clients to make investments in alternative assets like real estate.
 The payoff could be immense.

-If an investor purchased a $100,000 rental property with her retirement funds.
-A few years later Joan sold the property on for $300,000, the $200,000 of gain appreciation would generally be tax free.
+Let’s say investor Joan purchased a $100,000 rental property with her retirement funds.
+A few years later Joan sold the property on for $300,000.
+The $200,000 of gain appreciation plus the monthly rents are both income-tax free.
 If the property was purchased using personal resources (non-retirement funds), the gains would be subject to federal and state income tax.

 Important Rules to Consider